BartMassey/fml/README.md

 turns out to be too slow someday.
 I don't think it will.

 The input (on standard input) is a CSV file.
-Each row contains the name of the movie, the price of that movie, and your predicted value for that movie in millions of dollars (fractions are ok).
+Each row contains the name of the movie, the price of the movie in dollars, and a predicted value for that movie in millions of dollars (fractions are ok).
 Note that the exchange rate between price and value appears to be $100K box-office per dollar in showing cost.
-All the solver does is find an optimal lineup given your predictions.
+All the solver does is find an optimal lineup given the prices and predictions.

-The solver takes the $2M penalty per empty screen into account.
-The solver takes the $2M bonus per best-performer screening into account probabilistically, computing it automatically as an expected return based on the ratio of the positive-performing estimates.
+The solver takes the $2M penalty per empty screen into account, as well as the $2M bonus per best-performer screening.
+The bonus is handled probabilistically, computing an expected return based on the ratio of the positive-performing estimates converted to a probability.

 -----